bastienwirtz/homer/docs/configuration.md

         # background: red # optional color for card to set color directly without custom stylesheet
 ```

-If you choose to fetch message information from an endpoint, the output format should be:
+If you choose to fetch message information from an endpoint, the output format should be as follows (or you can [custom map fields as shown in tips-and-tricks](./tips-and-tricks.md#mapping-fields)):

 ```json
 {